Live Your Best Island Life on Maui

 There isn't a definitive coworking space that I've seen that would have all of the things a typical remote worker is looking for, so you'll really want to find a home that you enjoy working from or find a good coffee shop.
 I like Sip Me in Makawao, Akamai Coffee in Kihei, or Cafe Cafe in Lahaina.

 Looking For Work on Maui

-As a real estate agent, the way we work has changed a lot, but we are fortunate that the housing market is still very strong.
+As real estate agents, the way we work has changed a lot since the beginning of the pandemic, but we are fortunate that the housing market is still very strong.
 Other professional service jobs are available in healthcare and we certainly need more teachers on Maui.